 Service number 15694, from Treharris in Glamorgan.
 Died of wounds 13th May 1917.
 Buried at Etaples Military Cemetery.
 Nephew of Mrs Mary Harris (nee Edwards) of Yew Tree Cottage, Moreton; she was listed as his aunt and sole legatee. (this is probably the ‘N Harris’ on the CWGC records).
 A Robert Edwards is listed at Yew Tree Cottage in 1891, the grandson of the household head John Edwards, Mary’s father.

 Gunner Edward Roberts, service number 69903, of the 120th siege battery.
 Born in 1887, eldest son of Thomas and Sarah Roberts, Primrose Cottage, Sweeney Mountain.
+Educated locally and worked as a labourer.
 Killed in action on 12th August 1917 aged 30, buried at the Huts cemetery, West Vlandeeren, Belgium.
-His parents received a war pension for him – Sarah Roberts died in 1921, and Thomas Roberts then moved to Whittington until his death in 1927.
+He was umarried, so his parents received a war pension for him – Sarah Roberts died in 1921, and Thomas Roberts then moved to Whittington until his death in 1927.
+Some of his seven siblings later migrated to Canada.

 Service number 15695.
-Son of Mrs Mary Pearce of 2 Schoolhouse Bridge, Crickheath.
+Born in Shrewsbury around 1881, the son of Mrs Mary Pearce of 2 Schoolhouse Bridge, Crickheath.
+She is recorded there on the 1911 census, living with another son William and daughter Edith.
 Enlisted at Cefn in November 1914 and landed in France 19th December 1915.
 Died of wounds on 26th September 1917 aged 38, possibly as prisoner of war.
 With no known grave, he is remembered on the Tyne Cot memorial, West Vlandeeren, Belgium.

-He had a brother, Private William Pearce also of the KSLI, (service number 15696) who appears to have survived the war.
+His youngest brother enlisted as Private William Pearce (born around 1891) also of the KSLI, (service number 15696) .
+He appears to have survived the war.

 Service number 12356.
 Son of Richard and Elizabeth Lloyd of 3 Canal View, Crickheath.
 Born in Nobold, Shropshire and enlisted in Oswestry during October 1914.
 Landed in France on 24/07/15 with 6th KSLI.
 Wounded some time between 30th June and 1st July 1916 while in the Railway Wood-Y Wood sector, Ypres.
 Then posted to 7/K.S.L.I, but died of wounds on 2nd October 1917 aged 28.
 Buried at Lissenthojek Military Cemetery, West-Vlandeeren, Belgium.